nischinthjahnavi/Python-Projects/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License 2.0
 ## Acknowledgments

 * I would like to acknowledge Gregory Smith who provided the dataset for video game sales data from 2016